fgoujeon/maki/doc/concepts/composite-state.md

 ## How to Define and Use a Composite State with Maki

 You make Maki create a composite state just like you make it create a simple state: by defining a `maki::state_builder`.
-A state becomes composite as soon as you give it a set of transition tables, which you do by calling `maki::state_builder::transition_tables()`.
-Each transition table leads to the creation of a [region](@ref region).
+A state becomes composite as soon as you give it at least one transition table, which you do by calling `maki::state_builder::transition_tables()`.

-Whenever a state machine enters a composite state, its active substates are the first state of each transition table.
+> [!important]
+> When the same state builder is given to several transition tables (e.g. the table of a composite state and the table of the state machine root), it builds several, independent `maki::state` objects.